Mikeharrison3/k8s_validation-webhook-example/Readme.md

 ## Why?

 For the primary reason I like to understand how something underneath works.
-Having a good understanding how something works behind the currents providers the oportunity for better troubleshooting skills.
+Having a good understanding how something works behind the currents providers the opportunity for better troubleshooting skills.

 For the second reason, I have a another project that this became handy.
 This repo was created a while ago to have the understanding and utilize webadmission hooks for it.